2018 has been a year flooded with disastrous news on climate change and environmental

-A creative approach to shift society to one where we not only recycle, but begin looking at waste as a resource, is known as ‘upcycling’.
-This allows us to embody the role of artists and entrepreneurs to find solutions by giving second life to materials that otherwise would be abolished.
+A creative approach to shift society to one where we don’t only recycle, but begin looking at the waste as a resource, is known as ‘upcycling’.
+This allows us to embody the role of artists and entrepreneurs in order to find solutions by giving second life to materials that otherwise would be abolished.

 This post aims to give clarity on the concept of upcycling and hopefully inspires you to rethink how reuse circularity can be incorporated into your future projects and ideas.

 What is ‘upcycling’ and how does it surpass recycling?

 Recycling, which most commonly refer to a process where a material is broken down to be re-created, is heavily energy consuming.
 In contrast, according to Belinda Goldsmiths-growing-green-trend, upcycling, avoids the process of degrading the material to its previous form (as recycling converts waste into its original conditions to be reused) and is instead all about figuring out new ways to reuse and recreate products.

 The problem with recycling is that products that are processed, recycled, are only reusable for a a few times; to change our current economic system to a circular one, upcycling appears to be a key component since it allows creative design to emerge by creating products from materials that can be taken “raw” from a landfill, for instance.
 Which of course benefits the environment and allows the “loop to close”.